Cross-platform certification of the qubit space with a minimal number of parameters: Description of the test

 \section{Description of the test}

 The test is applied to the qubit space $d=2$ with the witness constructed from the measurement probabilities for the state $P$ and the measurement operator $M$, associated with one of the outcomes, say $0$.
-According to quantum principles, the probability reads $p(M|P)=\mathrm{tr}M P$, where the preparation operator is $P=P^{\dag}\geq 0$, $\mathrm{tr}P=1$ and the measurement is $1\geq M=M^{\dag}\geq 0$.
+According to quantum theory, the probability reads $p(M|P)=\mathrm{tr}M P$, where the preparation operator is $P=P^{\dag}\geq 0$, $\mathrm{tr}P=1$ and the measurement is $1\geq M=M^{\dag}\geq 0$.

 We propose a determinant dimension witness test based on a $5 \times 5$ matrix of probabilities $F$.
-The entries of $F$ are $F_{kj}=p(M_{k}|P_{j})$ for $k = 1, 2, 3, 4$, and $j = 1, 2, 3, 4, 5$.
-Since we need 5 parameter values for state preparation but only 4 values for the measurement, we need to supplement the final row with ones, formally $F_{5j}=1$.
+The entries of $F$ are $F_{kj}=p(M_{j}|P_{k})$ for $k = 1, 2, ..., 5$ and $j = 1, 2, 3, 4.$ Since we need 5 parameter values for state preparation but only 4 values for the measurement, we need to supplement the final row with ones, formally $F_{5j}=1$.
 This way we still expect determinant witness $W := \det F$ to be 0 in the ideal case, that is if all $P_{j}$ and $M_{k}$ represent the same two-level space \cite{leak, bb22}.
+This is a straightforward consequence linearity of the trace with respect to the matrices, which have maximally $d^2$ entries in the quanum space of $d$ dimensions.
+Exceeding this limit makes columns/row linearly dependent and the determinant must vanish.

-Moreover, the determinant remains zero if all preparations contain some constant incoherent leakage term, namely $P'_{j}=P_{j}+\tilde{P}$, with $\tilde{P}$ in an arbitrary space, independent of $j$.
+Moreover, the determinant remains zero even if all preparations contain some constant incoherent leakage term, namely $P'_{j}=P_{j}+\tilde{P}$, with $\tilde{P}$ in an arbitrary space, independent of $j$.
 In this sense, the uncontrolled leakage to an extra space does not affect the test \cite{leak,gam}.

 If the quantum system consists of only two levels (like qubit), we expect $W=0$.
 Any deviation should remain within the statistical error due to finite statistics.
 Otherwise, the deviation would indicate that the actual space is larger.
 Assuming a two-dimensional Hilbert space, we construct the states and the operators in the computational basis $\ket{0}$, $\ket{1}$.
 We also assume the initial state is $\ketbra{0}{0}$.
+Additionally, the test relies on the following assumptions: \begin{itemize} \item independent and identical probability distributions of all repetitions, \item independence between the preparation and measurement operations. \end{itemize}